We admit 16 new students each year at the Grade VI level.

 Art Studio In Grade VI

-Sixth graders have studio instruction with either Kirk Goetchius or Aparna Agrawal.
-While the classes complete different projects, students continue to build skills and a personal language in art making through observation and landscape drawing, portrait and textural painting, and sculpture — all in various materials.
-Sixth graders work on elements of design, leading to textured acrylic paintings inspired by traditional African architectural motifs and use clay to make vessels and sculptural objects and learn the basics of throwing pots on the wheel.
-Students are encouraged to discover which media interest them the most and use the longer periods, and their growing maturity, to develop skills in those areas.
+Sixth Graders have studio instruction with either Kirk Goetchius or Aparna Agrawal.
+While the classes complete different projects, students continue to build skills and a personal language in art making through observation and landscape drawing, portrait and textural painting, and sculpture – all in various materials.
+Sixth graders work on elements of design, leading to textured acrylic paintings inspired by traditional African architectural motifs and use clay to make vessels, sculptural objects and learn the basics of throwing pots on the wheel.
+Students are encouraged to discover which mediums interest them the most and to use the longer periods, and their growing maturity, to develop skills in those areas.

 Music & Performing Arts In Grade VI

-Each sixth grade class meets for music twice each cycle for 50 minutes of general music.
-In addition, students may elect to participate in the school orchestra, chorus or jazz band, which rehearse after the regular school day has ended.
+Each Sixth Grade class meets for music twice each cycle for 50 minutes of General Music.
+In addition, students may elect to participate in the school orchestra, chorus, or jazz band.

-Students in Grade VI will participate in a full interscholastic athletic program.
-Depending on interest, Shady Hill offers up to six interscholastic sports (cross country, field hockey, soccer, basketball, lacrosse, and track and field), fielding approximately 14 teams.
-Sixth graders will participate in one activity each season with fitness offered in the winter and physical education offered in the spring as an alternative to the interscholastic options during the winter and spring seasons.
-We believe strongly that the natural progression provides our students with a rich athletic experience.
+ATHLETICS (Three 90-minute periods per week plus games) Students in Grades VI, VII and VIII have opportunities to compete in a full interscholastic athletic program.
+Shady Hill offers ten interscholastic sports (cross country, field hockey, soccer, flag football, basketball, ice hockey, lacrosse, tennis, track and field, and ultimate frisbee), fielding approximately 24 teams.
+Sixth, Seventh, and Eighth Grade students are required to participate on at least one Shady Hill interscholastic team per year.
+Students who participate seriously in year-round sports and athletic endeavors not offered by the school may apply for a full-year exemption.
 In all parts of the program, there is a three-pronged emphasis: the pursuit of fitness, cognitive understanding of concepts, and the development of self-confidence.
-The ultimate goal is team and personal success while modeling Shady Hill’s core values.
+The ultimate goal is to gain team and personal success while modeling Shady Hill’s core values.

 Woodshop In Grade VI